pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

 Attach this "HealthScript" on the Poulpi `Prefab`.

 <div data-block="warning">
-_Attention_: It's better to work on the `Prefab` directly. <br />By doing so, every instantiated enemy in the scene is going to be modified to reflect the `Prefab`.
-It is particularly important here because we will have a lot of enemies in the scene. <br />If you have worked on a game object instance instead of the `Prefab`, don't be scared: you can click on the "Apply" button at the top of the "Inspector" to add the changes to the `Prefab`.
+  **Attention**: it's better to work on the `Prefab` directly.

+  By doing so, every instantiated enemy in the scene is going to be modified to reflect the `Prefab`.
+It is particularly important here because we will have a lot of enemies in the scene.

+  If you have worked on a game object instance instead of the `Prefab`, don't be scared: you can click on the "Apply" button at the top of the "Inspector" to add the changes to the `Prefab`.
 </div>

 Make sure the shot and the Poulpi are on the same line to test the collision.

 <div data-block="note">
-_Note_: The 2D physics engine, Box2D, doesn't use the Z position.
+  **Note**: the 2D physics engine, Box2D, doesn't use the Z position.
 Colliders 2D will always be in the same plane even if your game objects are not.
 </div>

 Now play the scene and observe: